benDotDirectory/gradapi/README.md

 # gradapi
-Basic homemade API to generate CSS gradients - gradapi: "Gradient API"
+Homemade API designed to generate CSS gradients

 ## About
-This is the first API/API server I've developed.
-It generates JSON responses with values to create gradients in CSS.
-This project is experimental and not intended for professional applications.
-This respository contains:
+This API generates JSON responses with values to create gradients in CSS.
-- ```gradapi.js``` - generates the gradients
-- ```index.js``` - express server to handle API requests

 ## Install
 ```